ghfakegh1337/StealthCore/README.md

 - Go back to the eac bypass program and click on the pink button to select the dll for injection.
 - Paste the path of the folder that you have already copied, select the file with the .dll extension.
 #### Clearing
-- To perform the cleaning, you just need to write in the program (Setup.exe) "clean".
+- To perform the cleaning, you just need to write in the program (Setup.exe) "clear".
 Setup.exe It will clear everything of cheats and it will close.

 ### Help